Thomas Davis Sr.

-Thomas Antonio Davis Sr. (born March 22, 1983) is an American former professional football player who was a linebacker for 16 seasons in the National Football League (NFL).
-He played college football for the University of Georgia in the early 2000s, where he was recognized as an All-American.
+Thomas Antonio Davis Sr. (born March 22, 1983) is an American former professional football player who was an outside linebacker for 16 seasons in the National Football League (NFL).
+He played college football for the University of Georgia in the early 2000s, where he was recognized as a consensus All-American.

-Davis was drafted by the Carolina Panthers in the first round of the 2005 NFL Draft and played for them for 14 years.
+Davis was selected by the Carolina Panthers in the first round of the 2005 NFL draft and played for them for 14 years.
 Following short stints with the Los Angeles Chargers and Washington Football Team, he retired after the 2020 season.
-Davis recovered from three ACL tears during his career, something no other professional athlete has done.
+Davis recovered from three ACL tears during his career.

-Early years
+Early life

-Thomas Antonio Davis Sr. was born on March 22, 1983 in Shellman, Georgia.
+Thomas Antonio Davis Sr. was born on March 22, 1983, in Shellman, Georgia.
 He attended Randolph-Clay High School in Cuthbert, Georgia, where he was a four-sport star in football, basketball, baseball, and track.
 In football, he played running back, wide receiver, quarterback, defensive end, defensive back, punter, kicker, and kick returner at various times throughout his career.
 As a junior, he averaged 30 yards per punt, had two kickoff returns, one punt return, and one fumble return for touchdowns.
 As a senior, he earned Class AA All-State honorable mention by The Atlanta Journal-Constitution and Georgia Sports Writers Association (GSWA) after rushing for 1,032 yards, leading the region in scoring with 108 points in the regular season.

 In addition to football, Davis played baseball and ran track, where he qualified for the GHSAAA State T&F Championships for the 100-meter dash, placing 6th with a time of 11.1 seconds, and the 400 relay, finishing in 43.98 seconds.
 In the agility tests, he ran a 4.54-second 40-yard dash, had a 355-pound bench press, 520-pound squat, 324-pound hang clean and 34-inch vertical jump.